The first time I saw her, Pebbles was basically trying to climb into the sky.

 She stood atop one of those several-feet-tall posts made not just for scratching but

 for perching, known as cat trees, all stretched out — balanced in fact on the very apex

 of it.
 And this lovely, lithe orange Creamsicle of a kitten actually pushed at the ceiling tiles with her paws.

 Her name wasn’t Pebbles then.
 It was Honey, and her brother’s was Ashley.
 My wife and I were only too happy to get a package deal — there were two of us; two cats made sense — and the shelter was glad to have the siblings go to the same home, even as we got some grief in passing from an aide there about how people always wanted to adopt the youngest cats.

-She’s still tiny, especially compared to her brother.
-While she’s not quite as active as she used to be, she still chases things — her tail included — and still often curls up tight into the most precious little ball of fur when she sleeps.
+She’s still tiny, especially compared to her late brother.
+While she’s not quite as active as she used to be, she still chases things — her tail included — and still often curls up into a precious, bizarrely tangled mess of furry limbs when she sleeps.
 She’s still sassy.

 Photos © 2011, 2012 Brian Saner Lamken.

 [Note: She finally reached the heavens in late 2017 at the astounding age of 21 years,

 5 months, after too long an illness.
 We both, she and I, had trouble letting go.]